17+ Most Epic Super Bowl QR Code Ads and More

 The chocolate brand’s iconic storyline brought yet another top ad of the season.

-Snickers featured veteran actress Betty White in a sports-filled commercial and even got her playing with the boys in the muddy field, symbolizing a hungry player who just needs a good old bar of chocolate to get his skills back.
+Snickers featured veteran actress Betty White in a sports-filled commercial.
+The commercial even got her playing with the boys in the muddy field, symbolizing a hungry player who just needs a good old bar of chocolate to regain his skills.

 This creative advertising made it one of the most entertaining and unique commercials of the 2010 Super Bowl, according to Ipsos ASI metrics.

-One of the best Super Bowl ads in 2010 is Google’s “Parisian Love” campaign.
+One of the best Super Bowl ads in 2010 was Google’s “Parisian Love” campaign.

-The commercial’s story is quite simple and heart-warming and is told through Google’s search feature.
+The commercial’s story is quite simple and heartwarming, told through Google’s search feature.

-It revolves around a Google user’s love story progression in the form of a series of Google searches.
+It revolves around a Google user’s love story, told through a series of Google searches.

 Paired with the perfect music in the background, Google’s first-ever Super Bowl commercial perfectly touched the hearts of the audience.

-The campaign’s storyline stuck to the NFL audience, and in 2010, it was considered one of the most successful commercials ever.
+The campaign’s storyline stuck with the NFL audience, and in 2010, it was considered one of the most successful commercials ever.

 Isaiah Mustafa graced the Old Spice 2010 commercial that went viral in an instant 2010.

-According to Old Spice’s executives, the ad was targeted to women rather than men, seeing that women tend to buy more body wash which their guy partners end up using.
+According to Old Spice’s executives, the ad was tailored for women rather than men, since women tend to buy more body wash, which their guy partners end up using.
 As a result, the guys smelled like flowers and fruits.
-And that’s not how a man should smell like.
+And that’s not how a man should smell.

-The trending body washes commercial saved the company from throwing off tons of its Old Spice products because of the successful campaign.
+The trending body wash commercial, along with the successful campaign, saved the company from throwing away tons of its Old Spice products.

-With most brand commercials leaning towards the modern side of the world, QR codes are, without a doubt, a valuable tool to drive more impressions and conversions.
+With most brand commercials focusing on the modern world, transforming a link to QR code is a valuable tool for driving more impressions and conversions on websites and more.

-Now that they are commonly used in various spaces today, here are a few simple steps on how businesses can create their QR code.
+Now that QR codes are widely used across many spaces, here are a few simple steps for businesses to create their own.

-1. Open QR TIGER QR Code Generator online and create or log in to your account.
+1. Open our advanced QR code generator with logo and create or log in to your account.

-2. Choose a QR code solution you want to create that best suits your target campaign.
+2. Choose a QR code type that best suits your target campaign.

-4. Switch to dynamic QR code and click generate.
+4. Choose a dynamic QR code and click Generate QR code.

-How to market your next Super Bowl QR code Ad?
+How to successfully market your next QR code ad in the Super Bowl

-With a large consumer base that watches every NFL game every year, most well-known brands in the United States use this platform to sell their product or service.
+With a large consumer base that watches every NFL game every year, most well-known brands in the United States use this platform to sell their product or services.

 Know your audience

 Any advertisement worth its salt considers who it’s trying to impress.
-Your QR code should be tailored to the diehard viewers of the Super Bowl.
+Your QR code should be tailored to the diehard Super Bowl viewers.

 Create ads that resonate with your target demographic, their interests, and how they behave toward certain content.